ISISComputingGroup/ibex_developers_manual/NICOS/Configuring-and-Running-a-New-Nicos-Instrument.md

 # Configuring and Running a New Nicos Instrument

 Nicos instruments configurations are stored under ```nicos-core/custom/```.
-These configurations are made to be very modular.
+These configurations are designed to be very modular.

 ## Configuring an Instrument